What is Cisco vPC? A Complete Guide to Configuration & Benefits

 Component Recommendation Reason

-vPC Peer Keepalive Use the management interface (mgmt0) or a dedicated routed link.
-Run it in a separate VRF.
-Isolates keepalive traffic from the data plane and ensures it is not affected by data plane issues.
+vPC Peer Keepalive Use the management interface (mgmt0) in the management VRF, or a dedicated routed link in a user VRF.
+Keep it isolated from data-plane events.
+Isolates keepalive traffic and avoids dependency on the peer-link or production VLANs.

-vPC Peer Link Use at least two 10G or faster ports in a port channel from different line cards if possible.
-Provides high bandwidth for state sync and failure traffic, and protects against line card failure.
+vPC Peer Link Use at least two high-bandwidth members (25G/100G/400G where available) in a port channel from different line cards if possible.
+Provides headroom for state sync and failure traffic; protects against line card failure.

-vPC Domain ID Ensure the vPC domain ID is unique within your Layer 2 network.
-Prevents conflicts and unpredictable behavior if multiple vPC domains exist on the same network.
+vPC Domain ID Ensure the vPC domain ID is unique within your contiguous Layer 2 network.
+Prevents conflicts with system MAC/LACP IDs and avoids unexpected blocking.

-STP Priority Set the vPC primary peer as the spanning-tree root for all VLANs.
-Ensures predictable traffic paths and optimal forwarding.
+STP Priority Set the vPC primary peer as the spanning-tree root for all VLANs and enable spanning-tree port type network on the peer-link (Bridge Assurance).
+Ensures predictable traffic paths and fail-safe loop protection on the peer-link.

 Modern Applications: vPC in a VXLAN EVPN Fabric